sakamototomato/react-text-mediasia/README.md

 ## Objective & deliverables

-Build an asteroid mining simulation, using react and scss (or less) for the frontend, connecting to an express, node, websocket backend server (the backend server is provided by Slingshot at [asteroids-backend](https://git.mediasia.cn/mediasia-interactive/asteroids-backend)).
+Build an asteroid mining simulation, using react and scss (or less), connecting to an express, node, websocket backend server.
+The backend server is provided by VO2 APAC at [asteroids-backend](https://asteroids.dev.mediasia.cn/) ([source code](https://git.mediasia.cn/mediasia-interactive/asteroids-backend)).

-Your deliverable is a react frontend, which reads and writes information from the backend from 2 sources:
-- REST API
-- Websocket

-Please read carefully the rules below to understand what the backend does, and how you should reflect it on the frontend.
+The delivery will be done according the following steps.
+Do not start the next step if the previous one isn't completed yet, as we're evaluating you on skills in order of importance.

 ## Rules

-The following rules are implemented in the backend, and the state of the backend should be reflected on the frontend.
+The following rules are implemented on the backend side which is provided by VO2, so you do not need to implement it but it will gives you the comprehension tools behind its logic.

 The simulation starts with 3 planets, 20 asteroids and 9 miners.
 Each miner is assigned to a specific planet.
 A miner is a spacecraft which can travel from its planet to an asteroid, and mine its minerals.
 Each miner has a mineral carry capacity, a travel speed and a mining speed.
 Miners start the simulation from their origin planet, will travel to an asteroid, mine minerals, and return back to their planet to drop the minerals.

 A planet can store minerals.
 Each planet can spawn new miner when it has enough resources.
 It takes 1000 minerals to spawn a new miner, and the minerals are removed from the planet.

 Each asteroid has a limited quantity of minerals, which decreases when it is mined by a miner, up to depletion.
 An asteroid can be mined by only one miner at a time.

 The simulation is based on an event loop, 1 second in real life equals 1 year in the simulation.

 There is no final goal to reach.
 The goal is that the simulation works.

+Every 6 min, the simulation is flushed and planets and asteroids are re-rendered at random locations.
 ### Map

 - The map is a grid of 1000 * 1000.
 The position of the planets, asteroids and miners is contained within this grid.